stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/dashboard/parameters-management.md

 Global parameters are useful to search into [Public records](/laboratory-information-management-system/records/search.html#search-into-public-records).

 ## Expiry date parameter
-If you want the parameter to be an expiry date, select Expiry date in *Type* when you create the parameter.
+If you want the parameter to be an expiry date, select Expiry date in the **Type** dropdown when you create the parameter.

 When you add a record into the inventory, specify the day of expiry.
 You will get a notification when the date of this record is expired.

-Check the expired records by using the [filter](/laboratory-information-management-system/search-record.html#filters) *Expired* in the inventory.
+Check the expired records by using the [filter](/laboratory-information-management-system/search-record.html#filters) **Expired** in the inventory.

 ## Required parameters
 Required parameters can be associated to a [category](/laboratory-information-management-system/dashboard/categories-management.html#create-category).